 - Transcripts (official and/or unofficial to reflect courses taken and in progress)

-- Please write a brief essay (<500 words total) explaining why you are applying for this program.
+- Brief essay (<500 words total) explaining why you are applying for this program.
 Please include:

 - A personal statement describing your career goals